-FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OF ACT OF 1934 R 15(d) OF THE SECURITIES EXCHANGE For the quarterly period ended Septe ember 30, 2018 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OF ACT OF 1934 R 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission File Number 001- 37900 Everspin Technolo (Exact name of Registrant as specified • Delaware (State or other jurisdiction of incorporation or organization) 26-2640654 (I.R.S.
-Employer Identification No.) 5670 W. Chandler Boulevard, S Chandler, Arizona 8522 (Address of principal executive offices in 6 Registrant's telephone number, including are ea code: (480) 347-1111 Indicate by check mark whether the Registrant: (1) has filed all reports required to b Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant: to such filing requirements for the past 90 days.
-YES ⊠ NO □ Indicate by check mark whether the Registrant has submitted electronically every In Rule 405 of Regulation S-T ( $\S 232.405$ of this chapter) during the preceding 12 mont required to submit such files).
-YES $\boxtimes$ NO $\square$ Indicate by check mark whether the Registrant is a large accelerated filer, an acceler company, or an emerging growth company.
-See the definitions of "large accelerated "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer □ Accelerated filer Small reporting company If an emerging growth company, indicate by check mark if the registrant has elected with any new or revised financial accounting standards provided pursuant to Section Indicate by check mark whether the Registrant is a shell company (as defined in Rul e 12b-2 of the Exchange Act).
-YES □ NO ⊠
+FORM 10-Q/A

-The number of shares of Registrant's Common Stock outstanding as of November 2, 2018 was 17,094,074.
+An nendment No. 1 (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarte rly period ended June 30, 2018 · OR ☐ TRANSITION REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transitio n period from to Commission on File Number 001-37900 Technologies, Inc. gistrant as specified in its Charter) Delaware (State or other jurisdiction of incorporation or organization) 26-2640654 (I.R.S.
+Employer Identification No.) Chai (Address of principal andler Boulevard, Suite 100 ndler, Arizona 85226 executive offices including zip code) mber, including area code: (480) 347-1111 Indicate by check mark whether the Registrant: (1) has filed all reports requir ed to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding such reports), and (2) has been subject to such filing requirements for the past very Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T or period that the Registrant was required to submit such files).
+YES 🗵 NO 🗆 Indicate by check mark whether the Registrant is a large accelerated filer, an company.
+See the definitions of "large accelerated filer", "accelerated filer", Act. accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth 'smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer Non-accelerated filer Accelerated filer Small reporting company If an emerging growth company, indicate by check mark if the registrant has financial accounting standards provided pursuant to Section 13(a) of the Excl Emerging growth company elected not to use the extended transition period for complying with any new or revised ange Act.
+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES \square NO \boxtimes The number of shares of Registrant's Common Stock outstanding as of Augu st 1, 2018 was 16,904,112.